Dr. David Zava, PhD, ZRT

 With saliva testing we see that when people have very high cortisol and low androgens they tend to have bone loss even when their progesterone and estrogen are normal.
 I see the most bone loss in women who have had a total hysterectomy.

 JLML: What is the relationship between cortisol and melatonin, yet another hormone?

 DTZ: Cortisol is released from the adrenal glands in a rhythmic pattern throughout the day.
 It’s high in the morning, which energizes you.
 If you don’t have enough cortisol in the morning you have a hard time getting out of bed.
 It’s at its lowest levels at two a.m. when melatonin is high.
 Melatonin and cortisol are inversely related, so when cortisol is down and melatonin is up you’re regenerating your body.

-When your cortisol stays high you also won’t produce enough growth hormone or thyroid-stimulating hormone, which are important anabolic [tissue building]hormones.
+When your cortisol stays high you also won’t produce enough growth hormone or thyroid-stimulating hormone, which are important anabolic [tissue building] hormones.
 This is why a good sleep is so important.
-People with high salivary night cortisol levels are usually complaining of sleep problems.Too much cortisol, again caused by the adrenal glands’ response to excessive stressors, causes… Click To Tweet
+People with high salivary night cortisol levels are usually complaining of sleep problems.Too much cortisol, again caused by the adrenal glands’ response to excessive stressors, causes the tissues to no longer respond to the thyroid hormone signal.
+Click To Tweet

 JLML: What are normal saliva cortisol levels for a perimenopausal woman?